RuiqiYong/RuiqiYong.github.io/_pages/cv.md

 Education
 ======
-* BEng in Mechatronics and Robotic Systems, Xi'an Jiaotong-Liverpool University, 2024(expected)
+* B.Eng. in Mechatronics and Robotic Systems, Xi'an Jiaotong-Liverpool University, 2020-2024(expected)
-* BEng in Mechatronics and Robotic Systems, University of Liverpool, 2024(expected)
+* B.Eng. in Mechatronics and Robotic Systems, University of Liverpool, 2020-2024(expected)

 Honours＆Awards
 ======